• Skip to primary navigation

 While you can use it in a one-to-one ratio, I'd recommend combining it with another flour for better consistency.

-Best used as a thickener for pies, soups, and sauces and is also excellent for chewy cookies and crusts.
+Best for: Tapioca flour works well as a thickener for pies, soups, and sauces and is also excellent for chewy cookies and crusts, such as these oatmeal raisin chocolate chip cookies.

 4. Potato Starch